Gluton-Official/QuickSpyglasser/README.md

 Adds a keybind for using a spyglass anywhere in your inventory. (default key: C)

-Can be used client-side only, but server-side presence allows changing the item required to use the keybind.
+Can be used _client-side only_, but server-side presence allows changing the item required to use the keybind.

 **This mod is only for _Fabric_, Forge support is planned once it's out of beta!**